TomWoodling/testerbot/README.md

 To begin, the modules here can be used with a dockerfile to add extra built in commands to poshbot so they are immediately available.

-**NB:** Sample dockerfile (for Windows Server 2016 - change the first line for other server versions) **NB(again):** To run the AD commands you'll need to enable the container with AD support - see https://blogs.msdn.microsoft.com/containerstuff/2017/01/30/create-a-container-with-active-directory-support/
+**NB:** Sample dockerfile (for Windows Server 2016 - change the first line for other server versions).

+**NB(again):** To run the AD commands you'll need to enable the container with AD support - see https://blogs.msdn.microsoft.com/containerstuff/2017/01/30/create-a-container-with-active-directory-support/

 ```